Visualization of a combination of monolitically integrated photonic building blocks

 - PICs are based on complex technological processes, so that they do not yet reach acceptable reliability, scale, and costs.

-- Many building blocks are still pre-mature, so that photonic systems on chips (SoCs) are not yet a viable competitor for their electronic counterparts.
+- Many building blocks are still in ther infancy, so that photonic systems on chips (SoCs) are not yet a viable alternative for their electronic counterparts.

-How does a plasmonic PIC solve these problems?
+How does a plasmonic PIC address these challenges?

-- Offering innovative plasmonic PICs that are naturally 10x faster (500 GHz), 500x smaller (µm scale) and use 10x less energy (fJ/bit) than conventional PIC technologies due to the underlying physical effects.
+- A technology that is inherently 10x faster (500 GHz), 500x smaller (µm scale) and uses 10x less energy (fJ/bit) than conventional PIC technologies thanks to the underlying physical effects.

-- Developing industry compatible building block which we scale from single devices to entire circuits and enabling photonic SoCs by adding further innovative functionality.
+- Developing industry-competitive building blocks which are combined into complex circuits and enabling photonic SoCs by adding further innovative functionality.